michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-guide.md

 * Generally at a local school.
 Participants sleep on the floor using either a twin-sized air mattress, cot, or whatever YOU bring
 * With up to 400 like-minded mission focused youth leaders and youth from all around the country
-* Don't expect:
+* Don’t expect:
-  * Air conditioning- many facilities simply don't have it
+  * Air conditioning- many facilities simply don’t have it
   * Endless hot water.
 Local facilities do their best but we have a lot of participants!
 When showers are not available inside the facility, participants may be showering at nearby facilities and/or refreshingly cool showers

     tents could be constructed outside